pmbaumgartner/prodigy-iaa/README.md

 ## Other Use-Cases / Use Outside Prodigy

 If you want to calculate these measures in a custom script on your own data, you can use `from prodigy_iaa.measures import calculate_agreement`.
 See tests in `tests/test_measures.py` for an example.
 The docstrings for each function should indicate the expected data structures.

 You could also use this, for example, to print out some nice output during an `update` callback and get annotation statistics as each user submits examples.

+If you want to calcualte more precise statistics, e.g. comparing two annotators pairwise, you could write a script to do that as well with these existing functions.

+## Tests

+Tests require a working version of `prodigy`, so they are not run in CI and must be run locally.
 ## References